fastmode/foodme-sinatra-project/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/fastmode/foodme-sinatra-project.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org/version/1/0/0/) code of conduct.

+## License
+This application is available as open source under the terms of the [MIT License](https://github.com/fastmode/foodme-sinatra-project/blob/master/LICENSE).